eliranwong/wsl2/README.md

 To make "vcxsrv" to work with google web engine or QtWebEngine, select from XLaunch "Native OpenGL".

 To make "vcxsrv" to work with WSL2, select from XLaunch "Disable Access Control".

+<b>Comment:</b>

+In our testing, windowed apps work better and look nicer in X410, as it offers a feature "DPI Scaling > High Qaulity".
+You don't need to install VCXSRV if you have X410 installed.

 # Update Installed Packages